Solid oxygen: Phases

-It has been known that oxygen is solidified into a state called the β-phase at room temperature by applying pressure, and with further increasing pressure, the β-phase undergoes phase transitions to the δ-phase at 9 GPa and the ε-phase at 10 GPa; and, due to the increase in molecular interactions, the color of the β-phase changes to pink, orange, then red (the stable octaoxygen phase), and the red color further darkens to black with increasing pressure.
+It has been found that oxygen is solidified into a state called the β-phase at room temperature by applying pressure, and with further increasing pressure, the β-phase undergoes phase transitions to the δ-phase at 9 GPa and the ε-phase at 10 GPa; and, due to the increase in molecular interactions, the color of the β-phase changes to pink, orange, then red (the stable octaoxygen phase), and the red color further darkens to black with increasing pressure.
 It was found that a metallic ζ-phase appears at 96 GPa when ε-phase oxygen is further compressed.

 Red oxygen

 As the pressure of oxygen at room temperature is increased through 10 GPa, it undergoes a dramatic phase transition.
 Its volume decreases significantly and it changes color from sky-blue to deep red.
 However, this is a different allotrope of oxygen, O_{8}, not merely a different crystalline phase of O2.